sumanthnani10/nlp-final-project/README.md

 | original | Action column in english from original dataset. |

 ## Code
-This code will assist in downloading the most up-to-date data and replicating our analyses featured in our [paper](https://arxiv.org/abs/2306.01943) and [website](http://nlpositionality.cs.washington.edu/).

 To replicate our analyses, please follow these steps:
 1. **Clone this repository**.
 2. **Run `final-project.ipynb`**.